 The first is to simply manually input your idea with your mouse into your DAW program.
 This takes more time depending on how complicated your idea is.
 The advantage is that your input will be more specific as it snaps to the timing grid.

-Get creative with unlimited possibilities!
+Automation is a creative tool with unlimited possibilities!

 Automation is a creative technique with endless creative potential.
 Whether it is EQ parameters during a vocal track or changing the amount of distortion on a guitar part, utilizing its capabilities can improve your mix significantly.